wr0ngway/pytivo-video-manager/README.txt

    file - sort based on the filename normal - (default) sorts based on the program title and episode title

+metafirst = title seriesTitle episodeTitle description metaignore = isEpisode isEpisodic these two items determine which metadata is displayed first in the info screen and which is ignored.
+   Spelling and case are significant - the name must match exactly.
+The default values are those values given above

 	c) You need to tell vidmgr about your Tivos.
 For each tivo, you need to specify the name and the TSN.
 The format for this is: